starek4/fly/README.md

 Remotely shutdown your device from a website or mobile application.

 ## Using fly
-Firstly you need to register on [Fly website](https://fly.starekit.cz/).
-Since you have a valid account you are able to log into any Fly client.
-Once you have running Fly client on some device, you can have shut down your devices from Fly website or from the mobile application.
+You need to register on [Fly website](https://fly.starekit.cz/) first.
+As soon as you have a valid account you are able to log into any Fly client.
+If you have running Fly client on some device, you can shut down your devices from Fly website or from the mobile application.

 ## Supported platforms
 You can download installers or packages for all platforms from [releases](https://github.com/starek4/fly/releases/latest).